Everything About The Benefits, Features, Membership Rewards, And More.

 - Car Rental Privileges.
 You get complimentary membership to car rental programs like National.
-I received a complimentarty Emerald Club Executive Membership which gives me guaranteed car upgrades or a special selection area.
+I received a complimentarty Emerald Club Executive Membership which gives me guaranteed car upgrades or a choice from the special selection area.
 I have used this benefit to rent a car with National in the U.S..
 You will have to register for a National account.

 - Car Rental Loss and Damage Insurance.
 How many else thinks getting collision damage waiver is a waste of money?
-I do, and thanks to American Express Platinum Card, i can refuse paying for it.
+I do, and thanks to American Express Platinum Card, I can refuse paying for it.
 The Card covers the car with its built in CDW.
 You have to pay for the rental using the American Express Platinum to get the coverage.
 Not all vehicles are covered, so I can't rent a Lamborghini and expect to get free CDW.
 Exotic cars like that are not covered.
 Coverage is not available in Italy, Australia, and New Zealand.
 The coverage does not include liability coverage.
 I have used this feature to get 3 weeks worth of coverage in South Korea for a savings of $300.

 - Hilton Honors Gold Status.
 Get Gold Status without having to meet any hotel stay requirements and you get all the benefits for that membership level.
 As a Hilton Honors Gold Member you get Complimentary breakfast (Conrad, Curio, Double Tree, Hilton, Hilton Garden), and room upgrades (Conrad, Curio, Double Tree, Hilton, Hilton Garden Inn, Tapestry Collections, Astoria).
 Complimentary Executive Lounge access gives you all the tea, coffee, food you can eat and drink.
 (Conrad, Curio, Double Tree, Hilton, Hilton Garden, Tapestry Collection).
 Also, the 5th night is free if using points on a 5th night stay.
 I used this benefit to book 6 nights at the Grand Hilton Seoul and got the fifth night free.
 Free Breakfast included!